maraj09/portfolio_vue_app/README.md

 ### If Intalling Npm Showing error
 ```
-install git in your pc
+Download & install git in your pc
 ```